Elephant seal: Physiology

+Unlike some other marine mammals, such as dolphins, elephant seals do not have unihemispheric slow-wave sleep.
+Instead they sleep deeply for a little less than 20 minutes at the time while sinking through the water to depths measured up to 377 meters.
+When being near the continental shelf, where the ocean is less deep, they will often reach bottom, which sometimes wakes them up.
+But more often they continue to sleep on the seabed.
+On average, they get about two hours of sleep a day over a period of seven months, which is among the lowest amount of sleep of any mammal.

-Elephant seals are able to slow down their heartbeat (bradycardia) and divert blood flow from the external areas of the body to important core organs.
+They are able to slow down their heartbeat (bradycardia) and divert blood flow from the external areas of the body to important core organs.
 They can also slow down their metabolism while performing deep dives.

 Elephant seals have a helpful feature in their bodies known as the countercurrent heat exchanger to help conserve energy and prevent heat loss.
 In this system, arteries and veins are organized in a way to maintain a constant body temperature by having the cool blood flowing to the heart warmed by blood going to external areas of the animal.

 Milk produced by elephant seals is remarkably high in milkfat compared to other mammals.
 After an initially lower state, it rises to over 50% milkfat (human breast milk is about 4% milkfat, and cow milk is about 3.5% milkfat).

 Adaptations

 Elephant seals have large circular eyes that have more rods than cones to help them see in low light conditions when they are diving.
 These seals also possess a structure called the tapetum lucidum, which helps their vision by having light reflected back to the retina to allow more chances for photoreceptors to detect light.

 Their body is covered in blubber, which helps them keep warm and reduce drag while they are swimming.
 The shape of their body also helps them maneuver well in the water, but limits their movement on land.
 Also, elephant seals have the ability to fast for long periods of time while breeding or molting.
 The turbinate process, another unique adaptation, is very beneficial when these seals are fasting, breeding, molting, or hauling out.
 This unique nasal structure recycles moisture when they breathe and helps prevent water loss.

 Elephant seals have external whiskers called vibrissae to help them locate prey and navigate their environment.
 The vibrissae are connected to blood vessels, nerves, and muscles making them an important sensing tool.

 Due to evolutionary changes, their ear has been modified to work extremely well underwater.
 The structure of the inner ear helps amplify incoming sounds, and allows these seals to have good directional hearing due to the isolation of the inner ear.
 In addition to these adaptations, tissues in the ear canal allow the pressure in the ear to be adjusted while these seals perform their deep dives.